Stem Cell Therapy

-Umbilical Cord Stem Cells are derived exclusively from the umbilical cord tissue of healthy birthed babies & healthy mothers, which is the safest and least-invasive method of extraction available.
+Umbilical Cord Stem Cells are derived exclusively from the umbilical cord tissue of healthy, birthed babies & healthy mothers, which is the safest and least-invasive method of extraction available.

 What do stem cells do?

-Seek out degeneration: They build, repair, and grow new tissue
+Seek out degeneration: They build, repair, and grow new tissue.

-Anti-inflammatory: They are effective in reducing inflammation
+Anti-inflammatory: They are effective in reducing inflammation.

-Immunomodulatory: They help modulate the body’s immune responses
+Immunomodulatory: They help modulate the body’s immune responses.

 What makes them special?

-self-renewal: Stem cells replicate themselves every 28 hours for 65 generations, giving rise to millions of undifferentiated cells
+Self-renewal: Stem cells replicate themselves every 28 hours for 65 generations, giving rise to millions of undifferentiated cells!

-Advantages of Umbilical Cord Stem Cells Therapy
+Advantages of Umbilical Cord Stem Cell Therapy

-- Stem cells are immune system privileged, so anyone can be treated.
+Stem cells are immune system privileged, so anyone can be treated.

-- Stem cells support anti-inflammatory activity, immune modulating capacity, and contain the optimum ability to stimulate regeneration.
+Stem cells support anti-inflammatory activity, immune modulating capacity, and contain the optimum ability to stimulate regeneration.

-- Stem cells can be administered multiple times in uniform dosages that contain high cells counts.
+Stem cells can be administered multiple times in uniform dosages that contain high cells counts.

-- Stem cells can be administered two ways: intra-articular (injected directly) or through an intravenous (I.V.) infusion.
+Stem cells can be administered two ways: intra-articular (injected directly) or through an intravenous (I.V.) infusion.

-1 Before the Therapy
+1 Before Stem Cell Therapy

 If possible, stop or reduce all aspirin products, non-steroidals, Vitamin E supplementation, and the use of fish oil at least five days before the therapy.
 Be sure to stay hydrated prior to the procedure.

-2 The Therapy
+2 During Stem Cell Therapy

 The duration of the therapy is short, simple, and can take between ten to twenty minutes depending on the amount administered and the procedure chosen.
 This time will include cleaning and prepping the injection points.

-3 After the Therapy
+3 After Stem Cell Therapy